On this page

 What’s next

-• Employers will be notified via email of the outcome of their request and supplied a letter of eligibility, with a unique eligibility code to use to submit applications for funding.
+- Employers will be notified via email of the outcome of their request and if successful, supplied a letter of eligibility, with a unique eligibility code to use to submit applications for funding.

-• Once you have a signed employment agreement with a new graduate from the 2024 end-of-year cohort, you can complete an application for funding form.
+- Once a signed employment agreement with a new graduate from the 2024 end-of-year ACE cohort is in place, the employer can complete an application for funding form.

 Supported first year of practice (SFYP)